Off-campus IMAP access to email:

 Keep your inbox, calendar, tasks, contacts, and sent mail to under 5,000 items each.
 This INCLUDES any subfolders.
 Doing so will keep them from constantly synchronizing with the server.

 Delete unneeded email, including the email in your inbox and your sent mail.

-Archive older mail to a .pst file and store it on your computer or a network drive.
-After archiving, items can be accesssed by opening the .pst file.
+Archive older mail to a .pst file and store it on your computer.
+After archiving, items can be accessed by opening the .pst file.

 Archive calendar entries 6 months old.
 Move them to a separate calendar in your mailbox.